SAPPORO

 The abundance of fresh dairy means that it is readily available almost anywhere you go and Hokkaido milk has found its way into a variety of local products.
 Today we’ll introduce our top pick of Hokkaido’s delicious dairy goods!

-Why is Hokkaido Milk Famous?
+Why is Hokkaido milk famous?

 For the most part, Japan’s hot and humid climate is not suited to the production and preservation of milk.
 Studies have shown that when a cow experiences heat stress, she produces less milk and needless to say, hotter temperatures mean that milk spoils faster.